Alleyne v. United States: Summary of findings

 In the original trial, the defendant (Alleyne) was convicted of using or carrying a firearm in a violent crime, which carried a mandatory minimum penalty of five years' imprisonment.
-However, the mandatory minimum would rise to seven years if the accused were found to have "brandished" the firearm during the crime, and to ten years if it had been fired.
-In the original trial the judge, rather than the jury, determined that Alleyne had probably brandished the firearm during the robbery, which caused the mandatory minimum sentence to rise to seven years (which was the sentence imposed).
+However, the mandatory minimum would rise to seven years if the accused were found to have "brandished" the firearm during the crime, and to ten years if it was discharged.
+In the original trial, the judge, rather than the jury, determined that Alleyne had probably brandished the firearm during the robbery, which caused the mandatory minimum sentence to increase to the proposed seven years.
+This verdict determined that, even if a jury did not find that the firearm was brandished, a judge could still unilaterally "impose a harsher sentence because of his finding, so long as that sentence remains under the statutory maximum".

 The Supreme Court found that the question of whether or not the accused had brandished his weapon during the robbery was not merely a "sentencing factor," which the judge could unilaterally decide, but an "ingredient of the offense," which must be assessed and decided upon by the jury.
 The Court also expressly overruled Harris v.
 United States (2002), which had reached a contrary ruling.